Simhyeon/gdmarp/docs/macro.md

 Script macros add functionality to existing elements.

-Every webui's script(function) macros should be positioned between script start and script end macro.
+Every webui's script(function) macros should be positioned between the script start and script end macro.

 Every script macro expands to javascript functions that are defined by the bts module.

 **Set properties**

-Whlie this macro was intended for callback usage.
+Whlie this macro was intended as a callback.
 But you can directly invoke a macro to change html tag's properties.
 You know what you are doing if you can understand what properties do.

 Before
 ```